ngrigoletti/mule-kernel-4.9-dockers/README.md

 ## Image Variants

-- Dockerfile: Alpine with manually installed Temurin JDK 17 (amd64 only) ~ 763MB
 - Dockerfile.eclipse-temurin-alpine: Alpine with official Eclipse Temurin 17 ~ 880MB
+- Dockerfile.eclipse-temurin-alpine-x86_64: Alpine with manually installed Temurin JDK 17 (amd64 only) ~ 763MB
-- Dockerfile.openjdk-debian: Debian slim with OpenJDK 17 ~ 890MB
+- Dockerfile.openjdk-debian: Debian slim with OpenJDK 17 (with support for Arm64 on MacOSX) ~ 890MB

 All variants:
 - Install Mule Standalone `4.9.0` under `/opt/mule-standalone-4.9.0` and symlink to `/opt/mule`.